Loving Our Neighbors

 Environmental Justice

-Recognizing that we live, work, and worship on stolen Dakota land, the Eco-Justice Committee of Faith Mennonite Church encourages and leads activites, learning, and worship that prioritize caring for the earth and its inhabitants.
+Recognizing that we live, work, and worship on stolen Dakota land, the Eco-Justice Committee of Faith Mennonite Church encourages and leads activities, learning, and worship that prioritize caring for the earth and its inhabitants.
 We seek to integrate creation care into all elements of our congregational worship, community, and mission.
 From starting a fellowship time composting program to bird watching together to leading worship activities and adult education, we find that care for and connection to the environment is always relevant to our spiritual path.
 Seeking to be joyful stewards of our local environments, we invite all to join us.

 We support